BoE tells markets to 'take heed' and prepare for potential shocks

 In October last year, concerns about the global economy triggered a "flash crash" in U.S. Treasury yields, and in January this year there was a sharp rise in the Swiss franc after it was unpegged from the euro.

-In both cases, markets stabilised over the following weeks to avoid spillover contagion to other markets, but this may not be the case every time, Salmon said.
+In both cases, markets stabilized over the following weeks to avoid spillover contagion to other markets, but this may not be the case every time, Salmon said.

 "Financial markets may not have been truly tested for the ability to absorb price moves or flows that persist for a prolonged period, or for a wider spillover between markets," Salmon said in a speech in London.